 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with two 30-credit computing & IT modules followed by a 60-credit design module.
+- In Stage 1, you’ll study two 30-credit computing & IT modules and one 60-credit design module.

-- Next, in Stage 2, you’ll study 60 credits in a specific area of computing & IT and follow this with a second 60-credit design module.
+- In Stage 2, you’ll study two 30-credit modules from a choice of computing & IT focus areas and one 60-credit design module.